markwwen/wen-doc/linux_env_setting.md

         User [username]
 ```

 3. Set the authorized_keys to allow SSH without password (use the public key).
 For ubuntu, openssh server need to be installed first.
+You can use this command:
+`ssh-copy-id -i ~/.ssh/[keyname] user@host`
-Put your `id_rsa.pub` in server and run
+In another way, you can put your `id_rsa.pub` in server and run
 `cat id_dsa.pub >> ~/.ssh/authorized_keys`
 (Be worth mentioning, there is also a ssh tool for windows, you can find it in
 https://www.openssh.com/